African All Stars Transfer News & Rumours: Arsenal's Balogun close to joining foreign club | Goal.com

 Balogun is yet to feature in the Premier League this season but he has scored two goals after four substitute appearances in the Uefa Europa League.

-Several Championship clubs are also said to be circling for the Anglo-Nigerian services.
+Several Championship clubs are also said to be circling for the Anglo-Nigerian's services.

 Benatia offered to Fenerbahce & Serie A clubs